 Distance covered: About 65 miles between Frisco and Buena Vista.

 04 of 06

 Ouray has been nicknamed the "Switzerland of America," thanks to its flower-filled valleys, which are a great photo opp.
 The fine chocolates at Mouse’s Chocolate & Coffee are a nice Euro-touch, too.
 Still, this mountain escape is uniquely Colorado.

 If you've got the time, it's worth checking into one of the bed and breakfasts and turn this detour into an overnight stop.
 The intrepid types will be delighted by renowned ice climbing in the Ouray Ice Park.
-In the warmer months, anglers can go flyfishing along a number of streams nearby Ouray.
+In the warmer months, anglers can go flyfishing along with a number of streams nearby Ouray.
 Among them?
 The Cimarron River, which is full of rainbow and cutthroat trout, but is limited to the public.
 A good access point is near the confluence of the Gunnison River.
-The San Miguel River isn't dammed in this region, and the fishing can vary depending on the snowpack and runoff, but a good time to cast your line is mid summer.
+The San Miguel River isn't dammed in this region, and the fishing can vary depending on the snowpack and runoff, but a good time to cast your line is mid-summer.